Back to: ECONOMIC ANALYSIS & MONETARY POLICY

 - Single seller: A monopoly market is always served by one seller.
 It means that a single business entity is the same as the market it serves.
 In this type of market, one business entity is the sole producer of all the output for a good or service.

 - Profit maximizer: The motive that guides monopolists is revenue maximization.
-They do this either by increasing the prices of its products and services in the market or expanding their production scales.
+They do this either by increasing the prices of their products and services in the market or expanding their production scales.

 Sources of Monopoly Power